gustafnk/microservice-websites/index.md

 So, what are good ways of building a network of microservice websites and components?

-The meaning behind the word “good" depends on the current and future needs of the organisation responsible for the software and the users of the software.
+The meaning behind the word "good" depends on the current and future needs of the organisation responsible for the software and the users of the software.
 No architecture is good in-itself, it all depends on the context and the needs.

 With this article we want to show that [*server-side rendered websites integrated on content*](#integrating-on-content) (using [transclusion](https://en.wikipedia.org/wiki/Transclusion)) allow for high *long-term evolvability* compared to client-side rendering integrated with shared code.
 In other words, if you want a system with high long-term evolvability, you should not develop websites using only client-side JavaScript and integrate them using a shared components approach.